 - Sought through thought and meditation to improve our conscious contact with as we understood a higher power, wishing only for knowledge of the universe’s will for us and the power to carry that out.

-At The Villa, we look to be all inclusive and open our doors to all addicts and alcoholics that wish to take the next steps in creating a better life for themselves and their loved ones.
-This 12-step modality isn’t specific to any one religion or spiritual belief but centered around an all-encompassing acceptance and mutual understanding that we are all in this together.
+At The Villa, we look to be all-inclusive and open our doors to all addicts and alcoholics that wish to take the next steps in creating a better life for themselves and their loved ones.
+This 12-step modality isn’t specific to any one religion or spiritual belief but is centered around an all-encompassing acceptance and mutual understanding that we are all in this together.

 How does the 12-step modality work?